Click on the images to enlarge

 In addition she is doing interactive, collaborative works incorporating Augmented Reality.
 These works consist of digital painting collage and acrylic paint on canvas, with Augmented Reality.
 Using an iPad or smart-phone, the viewer triggers videos embedded in the artwork, embarking on a discovery process that leads the viewer closer to experiencing the themes of the work.

 With artist Katarzyna Kozera she is collaborating on the series “The Book of Yona”, which weaves together their stories as immigrants with the biblical story of Yona’s namesake Jonah (Yona): the biblical prophet who fled his homeland and was swallowed by a whale in a terrible storm.

 These works echo the artists’ own journeys both from Europe to New York and from Catholicism to Judaism.
 Conversion requires ritual immersion, a submersion of the body into a pool of water in order to symbolize a “change of soul”.
 The water thus symbolizes birth as a Jew.

 Their series “Umim & Tumim” addresses the current situation in the Mid-East and kabbalah.

 With artist Cynthia Beth Rubin their series “History, Heritage and the Lower East Side” blends the stories of the past and the present in layers of paint, photographs, video, recordings, and music.
-Working with Jewish architecture from throughout the world, our work evokes the traces of melded histories.
+Working with Jewish architecture from throughout the world, their work evokes the traces of melded histories.

-Selected solo exhibits
+Selected solo and two-person exhibits

 2018 Echoes: European Anti-Semitism Then and Now, Y.U.
 Museum – Education Showcase,New York, NY.
 Collaborative exhibit with Katarzyna Kozera; sounds by Alon Nechushtan and Dan Schwarz; video by Francesca Giovanetti.